Contents

 The most common use cases in healthcare for automated computer vision medical image and video annotation include pathology, cancer detection, ultrasound, microscopy, and numerous others.

 The accuracy of an AI-based model depends on the quality of the annotations and labels applied to a dataset.
-To achieve this, you need human annotators with the right skills and tools that are equipped to handle dozens of medical image file formats with ease.
+To achieve this, you need human annotators with the right skills and tools to easily handle dozens of medical image file formats.

-In most cases, especially at the pre-labeling and quality control stage, you need specialist medical knowledge to ensure the right labels are being created and applied correctly.
+In most cases, especially at the pre-labeling and quality control stage, you need specialist medical knowledge to ensure the right labels are correctly created and applied.
 High levels of precision are essential, with most projects having to pass various FDA guidelines.

 As for data security, and data compliance, any tool you use needs to adhere to security best practices such as SOC 2 and HIPAA (the Health Insurance Portability and Accountability Act).
 Project managers need granular access to every stage of the data annotation and labeling process to ensure that annotators do their job well.